mcsherrylabs/sss.openstar/sss.asado-ledger/README.md

 The total amount in all outputs must equal the total of all the inputs.

 ###Supported Encumbrances
 The encumbrances and decumbrances are written in scala code.
 On the plus side it extremely easy to create new encumbrances, however every new encumbrance requires every node in the network wishing to validate the blockchain must support every new encumbrance.
-They are serialised and stored in the ledger and when they are used in a transaction they are stored in the block.
+Encumbrances are serialised and stored in the ledger and when they are used in a transaction they are stored in the block.
 Thus an encumbrance once supported must always be supported.
 (This inertia might be seen as a good thing (tm)).

 ```scala
 case class SinglePrivateKey(pKey: PublicKey, minBlockHeight: Long = 0) extends Encumbrance